jeffmurphy/cif-doc/install/Hadoop-HBase-RH6-Small.md

 # Preamble

 The CIFv2 uses the Cloudera distribution of Hadoop/HBase.
+For very-small (single server) installations this can be done on the CIF server itself.
+For small (two server) installations, this can be done on a separate machine, allowing the CIF server to connect to the HBase port.

+These instructions are for Hadoop/HBase sans authentication (just uses IPTables to control access to the HBase instance).

 ## Cloudera